PROTESTING PROPERTY TAX APPRAISALS

 THE PROCESS OF THE PROTEST

 Stage 2 - Formal Protest You should receive by mail the notice of your appointment for your formal protest.
 You can reschedule it through the district office if you cannot make their assigned day and time.
 How this portion of the protest works is simply meeting with one county appraiser in a cubicle where you will provide them with information and comparables for why you believe your home value is not as high as they've assessed.
 This can include internal characteristics, such as your home has no upgrades compared to the properties they used or that your value isn't equal to others based on size and finish.
 Or it can include external characteristics, such as where the home is located; by an electrical field, bordering a busy road, or train tracks for instance.
-If your home had major repairs performed in the prior year such as a roof replacement or severe termite damage, you can also use these things as a basis for lowering your valuation by providing an invoice.
-If your home is in need of significant repairs, you can have a contractor put together a quote and attempt to use that to justify to the county that your home is of poor condition.
+If your home had major repairs performed in the prior year such as a roof replacement or severe termite damage, you can also submit these things as a basis for lowering your valuation by providing an invoice.
+If your home is in need of significant repairs, you can have a contractor put together a quote and attempt to use that to justify to that your home is of poor condition.

 The appraiser may debate with you about the inclusion of some comparable sales you attempt to provide.
 You can use comparable sales from January 1st of the prior year to the current year as long as the deed has been recorded (this is usually around March 30th or so by the time you get to your protest appointment).
 They generally will not let you use foreclosure or other distressed sales as comparables.
-They will deem these sales invalid.
+They usually deem these sales invalid.
 This meeting is usually not very confrontational, so don't be intimidated.
 At the end, the appraiser will hopefully make you an offer.
 You can accept and finalize the value for the current year OR you can reject their offer which will advance your protest to the Appraisal Review Board (ARB).

 Stage 3 - Appraisal Review Board The Appraisal Review Board is a more professional setting.
 In this stage, dressing a little nicer than casual would be appropriate.
 If you go to this stage, in Travis County it's scheduled for another day and time.
 In Williamson County, they have been doing it the same day immediately after rejecting the settlement offer in the formal protest.
 The Appraisal Review Board consists of three citizens (non-appraisers) who will hear your case as well as the county appraiser's.
 Before you begin, the board will explain to you that by going in front of the Review Board they could determine your valuation to be higher than previous settlement offers and you must agree that you understand that.
 They usually will audio or video record the meeting.

 After hearing both sides, the three board members will discuss and each individually will give their feeling as to what the value is.
 The head of the board members will ultimately decide if the decision isn't unanimous.
 The verdict is not an offer.
-At the end, they do not ask if you accept or reject the valuation they determine.
+They do not ask if you accept or reject the valuation they determine.
 The market value number they assign is the value you get, unless you advance to arbitration.
 The Appraisal Review Board is the last stage of the tax appraisal protest process that has no cost to fight.

 Once an arbitrator is agreed upon, the arbitrator will reach out to both sides to set the appointment which is usually about a month out.
-The county's "side" is usually represented by an independent appraiser. *Note* Individual Arbitrator's may have their own way of conducting their hearings and information gathering.** In the time leading up to your meeting, you are given about 2-3 weeks to submit ALL evidence to the appraiser.
+The county's "side" is usually represented by an independent appraiser. *Note* Individual Arbitrator's process may vary based on their own way of conducting their hearings and information gathering.** In the time leading up to your meeting, you are given about 2-3 weeks to submit ALL evidence to the appraiser.
 You are not allowed to submit ANYTHING in the meeting that hasn't been provided to the arbitrator prior during the exchange of evidence email session.
 The arbitrator will submit to you the evidence given to them by the county's independent appraiser and then you are allowed to gather more evidence to submit to try to negate those findings.

-Once you get to the meeting, it's simply the three of you in a pretty casual setting discussing everything.
+Once you get to the meeting, it's usually just the three of you in a pretty casual setting discussing everything.
 After you both make your case, the meeting ends.
 The appraiser then reviews everything and will arrive at a decision usually a day or so later.
 The process for arbitration can vary by how the arbitrator wishes to conduct the hearing process, so your experience may be different.
 If you still disagree with the arbitration's verdict, you will have to contact an attorney for advice on how to proceed.

-TIP 5 Consider protesting every year.
-The county can raise your property tax valuation every single year.
+5 Consider protesting every year.
+The county can raise (or lower) your property tax valuation every single year.
 If you have a homestead exemption they are capped at a 10% rise in valuation each year.
-If you don't keep their assessment in check, they'll build on this one for next year.
+If you don't keep their assessment in check, they'll compound and build on this one for next year.
 Austin has had dramatic price increases for the past few years.
 If they're going the full 10% each time, then protesting every year can save you hundreds or even thousands year over year.

 FREQUENTLY ASKED QUESTIONS (FAQs)